openstack/kayobe/doc/source/configuration/hosts.rst

 ===============================

 Kolla Ansible provides some host configuration functionality via the ``bootstrap-servers`` command, which may be leveraged by Kayobe.
-Due to the bootstrapping nature of the command, Kayobe uses ``kayobe_ansible_user`` to execute it, and uses the Kayobe remote Python virtual environment (or the system Python interpreter if no virtual environment is in use).

 See the :kolla-ansible-doc:`Kolla Ansible documentation
 <reference/deployment-and-bootstrapping/bootstrap-servers.html>`
 for more information on the functions performed by this command, and how to configure it.

+Note that from the Ussuri release, Kayobe creates a user account for Kolla Ansible rather than this being done by Kolla Ansible during ``bootstrap-servers``.
+See :ref:`configuration-kolla-ansible-user-creation` for details.

 Kolla-Ansible Remote Virtual Environment
 ========================================